-Last weekend we decided spur of the moment to take a trip to the National SEA LIFE Centre Bray, Wicklow.
+Last weekend we decided spur of the moment to take a trip to the National SEA LIFE Centre Bray Wicklow.
 After browsing online for ticket information and I discovered it is cheaper to purchase online rather than at the centre itself.
 We paid €10.25 per adult and Ava was free as she is under 3.
-I hope you enjoy this short National SEA LIFE Centre Bray Review.

 On arriving in Bray we parked just up the road from the National SEA LIFE Centre and it was free.
 It turns out parking along the seafront is free on the weekends which was a pleasant surprise.